Foundation Background & Trustees

 BARBARA MCFADYEN is a jewelry artist and is on the boards of The Grable Foundation, the Penland School of Crafts, and The ArtsCenter in Carrboro, North Carolina.

-MICHAEL VITO is a partner in the law firm of Lowenstein Sandler LLP and practices in the areas of tax and estate planning and administration.
+MICHAEL VITO is a partner in the law firm of Lowenstein Sandler LLP and practices in the areas of tax and trusts & estates.
+View his profile on LinkedIn.